abpio/abp-commercial-docs/en/why/why-abp-io-platform.md

 You typically need to build **infrastructure** to properly implement your **architecture**.
 For example, you generally implement some kind of the **Repository** pattern.
 You define some **base classes** to **simplify** and **standardize** to create entities, services, controllers and other kinds of objects.

-All these infrastructure, even in the most simple way, takes a lot of time to **build**, **maintain** and **document**.
-It gets bigger by the time and becomes hard to maintain it in your solution.
-Separating these into a reusable project is the starting point to build your own **internal framework**.
-If you don't have a dedicated development team, your internal framework rapidly turns into an undocumented legacy code that no one can understand and maintain anymore.

 ABP Framework provides all these and more out of the box.
 It is mature and well documented.

 ### Enterprise Application Requirements